lightedge/lightedge-rniservice-mananger/README.md

 The LightEdge Runtime
 ============================================

-### What is the LightEdge Runtime?
+### What is the LightEdge RNI Service Manager?

-The LightEdge Runtime merges the functions of the ETCI Mobile Edge Platform and Mobile Edge Platform Manager.
-It is in charge of handiling service discovery, traffic rule management, and DNS configuration.
+The LightEdge RNI Service Manager implements and ETSI compliant Radio Network Information microservice for the LightEdge platform.
+For now interaction with the RAN is possible only using the 5G-EmPOWER controller.

 ### What is LightEdge?
 LightEdge is a standard compliant implementation of the ETSI MEC Architecture.